 • Shock (sublingual spray and tablets);

-• Cardiogenic shock, except for cases of measures to maintain end-diastolic pressure (sublingual spray);
+• Cardiogenic shock, except in cases of measures to maintain end-diastolic pressure (sublingual spray);

-• Severe arterial hypotension with systolic blood pressure below 90 mm Hg.
+• Severe hypotension with systolic blood pressure below 90 mm Hg.
 Art. (spray sublingual);

 • Constrictive pericarditis (sublingual spray);